2021–22 FK Željezničar season

 The 2021–22 season was Željezničar's 101st in existence and their 22nd season in the Premier League BH.
 Besides competing in the domestic league, the team also competed in the National Cup.

+The club finished in 6th place in the league, while it got knocked out from the cup in the round of 16.

 Season review

 June

 On 4 June, Željezničar and Result Sports signed a partnership agreement. Željezničar and Samir Bekrić negotiated a one-year contract extension lasting until June 2022.

 On 12 June, Nazif Hasanbegović was announced as the new Chairman of the club, replacing Samir Cerić.

 On 18 June, Tomislav Ivković was appointed as the new manager, replacing Blaž Slišković.
 His assistant manager was announced to be Armando Marenzi.

 On 19 June, Željezničar extended their sponsorship agreement with Transportbeton Strohmaier.

 On 21 June, Željezničar officially began the pre-season for the upcoming 2021–22 season.

 On 23 June, Željezničar extended their sponsorship agreement with General Logistic.

 July

 On 9 July, Željezničar announced the signing of 26-year-old former youth team–player Nedim Mekić as a free agent. Željezničar and Vedad Muftić negotiated a one-year contract extension lasting until June 2022, while youth players Nikola Milićević, Omar Beća and Amar Drina signed their first professional contract.
 The club also announced Kenan Hasagić as the new goalkeeping coach.

 On 13 July, Željezničar and Igman Konjic signed a memorandum of cooperation and partnership in the field of sports, becoming official club partners.

 On 16 July, youth player Faruk Duraković signed a one-year contract with the club. Željezničar extended their sponsorship agreement with Garden City Konjic, and signed a new sponsorship agreement with Igman.

 On 26 July, Željezničar announced the signing of 22-year-old Ognjen Stjepanović and 19–year–old Hasan Jahić as free agents.
 They last played for Zvijezda 09 and Mladost Doboj Kakanj respectively.

 On 27 July, Željezničar and Mozzart signed a long term sponsorship agreement lasting until 2024, becoming the club's new gold sponsor.

 On 28 July, Željezničar extended their sponsorship agreement with Sarajevo osiguranje.